 – Rare books

-You can receive the items at the library where they are being stored (please ask at the Information Desk in the Central Library or the Faculty Libraries).
+You can receive the items at the library where they are being stored (please ask at the Information Desk in the Library).
 The orders are kept on the shelf for three days.

 From one day to one semester.